gageml/gage/tests/lib-run-config-py.md

 Keys correspond to top-level assignments of config values.
 Keys are comprised of the top-level variable and nested keys separated by dots.

-Create a function to list keys for module source.

-Variables must be assigned config values to be considered keys.
+Variables must be assigned values to be considered keys.
 A config value is a string, number, or boolean.
 Config values may be contained in lists and dictionaries.

     >>> config = PythonConfig("""
     ... i = 1